 CMS or Content Management System is as popular as the web and it has played the most elementary role in making the modern web experience possible.
 Thanks to the ready to use CMS solution a website or blog can be created without much effort and technical expertise.
 Over time, even these popular CMS solutions like WordPress and Drupal brought in helpful plugins to integrate eCommerce functionalities through plugins.
 A business blog or website built on WordPress now can use a Woocommerce plugin to integrate eCommerce features for its target audience.

 On the other side, we have dedicated eCommerce platforms like Magento and Shopify that are basically created for building the eCommerce web-stores.
 These eCommerce platforms come with all the crucial features and design elements that typically a web-store needs.
 Popular CMS solutions like WordPress and its eCommerce extension Woocommerce became popular among businesses for easy eCommerce-specific feature integration.
-A leading Woocommerce eCommerce Development Service can turn your existing WordPress website into a sophisticated online store.
+A leading WooCommerce Development Company India can turn your existing WordPress website into a sophisticated online store.
 But, dedicated eCommerce platforms became popular for enterprise websites and larger online stores.

 To make a choice between the two, you need to consider a few crucial aspects.
 Here we are going to explain them one by one.

 First of all, you must know the basic value proposition of the Content Management System (CMS) and the eCommerce platform.
 Content management system (CMS) is meant for delivering different types of contents in a presentable manner with befitting design and layout.
 WordPress, Drupal, and Joomla are great examples of user-optimized Content Management Systems.
 Basically, they are not created to make sales but with additional plugin sales functionality can be created to meet eCommerce needs.